sapegin/washingcode-book/manuscript/Divide_and_conquer.md

   medium: 16,
   large: 24,
   xlarge: 32,
-  xxlarge: 40,
+  xxlarge: 40
 };
 ```

 <!-- expect(spacing.xlarge).toEqual(32) -->

-Now we have less code, it's easier to understand, and autocompletion show the actual values.
-And I don't think this code will change often, probably never.
+Now we have less code, it’s easier to understand, and autocompletion show the actual values.
+And I don’t think this code will change often, probably never.

 ![Autocompletion with literal values](images/autocompletion-literals.png)